Inch-Z/inch-z/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working in RedCity, Sensetime, Tencent, ICBC.
-- 🌱 I’m currently learning Deep Learning, Pytorch, Computer Vison.
+- 🌱 I’m currently learning Multi-madol.
 - 🤔 I’m looking for help with Game Theory and Domain Adaptation.
 - 💬 Ask me about everything about Computer Vison and I will try my best to answer.